TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The hash was really easy to crack using the JtR (John the Ripper) brute-force tool:
+The hash was trivial to crack using John the Ripper brute-force tool:

 <br />